ninadbhikaje/Task_06_Deep_Fake/README.md

 # Task_06_Deep_Fake

-This project transforms a data narrative about the **2024 Syracuse University Men’s Lacrosse season** into an AI-generated interview.
-It includes scripts for splitting the script into lines, generating synthetic voices with **pyttsx3**, and mixing them with **pydub** into a single audio file.
+This project transforms a data-driven narrative about the 2024 Syracuse University Men’s Lacrosse season into an AI-generated, interview-style deep fake.
+The goal was both creative (produce an audio/video interview) and investigative (document the process, tooling choices, prompt engineering, and limitations).
+The repo contains the interview script, LLM prompts, TTS + audio mixing code, and video/lipsync assets and notes.

 **Step-by-step workflow (how I built it)**